SFU-Archives/digital-transfer/procedures/standard-archives/01-pre-transfer.md

 - Prefer department or organization names over personal names when creating the folders; but for personal fonds, it is fine to use the creator's name.

-- The rationale for the `Deposit_` prefix is to make it easier for depositors to understand the purpose of the folder; if the folder is shared with depositors who have SFU accounts and have installed the SFU Vault desktop app, the `Depost_` folder will be directly accessible on their computers via Finder (Mac) or File Explorer (Windows).
+- The rationale for the `Deposit_` prefix is to make it easier for depositors to understand the purpose of the folder; if the folder is shared with depositors who have SFU accounts and have installed the SFU Vault desktop app, the `Deposit_` folder will be directly accessible on their computers via Finder (Mac) or File Explorer (Windows).

 ### Shares
 To provide the producer with access to the deposit folder, you can either (i) create a share on the folder itself; or (ii) share just a link to the folder.

 - See [SFU Vault documentation](https://www.sfu.ca/itservices/collaboration/sfu-vault/faq-section/files-and-sharing/) for how to share folders by either method.

-- You can only share the folder itself (method i) with someone who has an SFU email account; for non-SFU donors, just share the link (method ii).
+- You can only share the folder itself (method i) with someone who has an SFU email account.
+For non-SFU donors, share the link (method ii); it is possible to set and require a password when sharing the link.

 - When you share the folder (method i) with an SFU community member and that person has installed the desktop version of SFU Vault, they will be able to view and interact with the deposit folder directly on their computer via Finder (Mac) or File Explorer (Windows).